 About Lesley Gray:

-Lesley Gray is a writer, editor, PhD student at University of Kent researching mesmerism and power, and the author of The King's Jockey (also published by Solis Press).
+Dr Lesley Gray is a writer, editor and academic.
+Dr Gray was awarded her PhD by the University of Kent for her research on mesmerism and power.
+She is also the author of The King's Jockey (also published by Solis Press).

 Emmeline Pankhurst was the most well known of the activists striving for the right for women to vote in the early twentieth century.